 This continues our video blog series on the AWS Schema Conversion Tool (SCT).
 After connecting to the source database and troubleshooting the database migration issues it’s time to apply converted code to the target database.
 The AWS Schema Conversion Tool provides two ways of applying changes to the target database.
-The first option allows you to generate the SQL-script, that can be modified and then executed using your favorite database tool to create new objects in the target database.
+The first option allows you to generate the SQL-script.
+You can modify this script if needed and then execute it using your favorite database tool.
 The second option allows to modify the target database in real-time, using the GUI of the AWS Schema Conversion Tool.

 In the following video, we’ll show you how to use both these methods in the AWS Schema Conversion Tool, and talk about fixing issues which can occur during creation of new objects in the target database.

-First, and the most important thing about applying converted code directly using SCT to the target database is that the corresponding object in the target database is dropped on the very first iteration.
+First, and the most important thing about applying converted code directly to the target database is that SCT drops the corresponding object in the target database on the very first iteration.
 So, if you have some valuable data in the target database, you’ll have to save it before applying the newly generated code.
 You can use the CREATE TABLE AS SELECT command to create a copy of the table with data.
 Depending on the changes to your table definition, you can use the INSERT INTO table command to copy the data back.

 The second observation is that the objects with syntax or dependency errors cannot be applied to the target database.
 As the video pointed out, you can use the newest SCT log file to determine the error and then fix it in SCT.
 Keep in mind that any of the selected objects after the error can fail if they were depended on the object with the error.